CABLE-LSM/CABLE/documentation/docs/developer_guide/contribution/resources/how_to.md

 ### Understand a review

 Reviewers can either leave comments or suggestions during the review.
 All of these need to be resolved to finish the current review.
+The GitHub documentation has more information about reviews, in particular around [comments on PR][github-commentPR] and how to [incorporate feedback][github-feedback].

 #### Suggestions from the reviewer